Contesting a Will in Strathpine, QLD

 How Does One Contest a Will?

-Contesting a will involves applying to the Court for an order stating that you be properly provided for by the will in contest.
+Contesting a will involves applying to the Court for an order stating that you are properly provided for by the will in the contest.
 Many applications of these applications can be settled through negotiations/mediation instead of before the Court, though the Court will still need to approve the changes to the Will.

 Can I Contest the Executor of a Will?

 An Executor of a will is the person who bears the burden of administering an estate according to the wishes of the deceased person.
-If you feel that the executor of the estate in question is not adequately performing their duties, there is a conflict of interest, or is otherwise acting improperly you may file an application for the Court to remove the Executor.
+If you feel that the executor of the estate in question is not adequately performing their duties, there is a conflict of interest or is otherwise acting improperly you may file an application for the Court to remove the Executor.

 What are the Potential Costs of Executing a Will?